Start a Social Work Career

 The exact duties of social workers may vary and will typically depend on what types of social workers they are.
 Here are just a few common examples.

-First of all, a social worker will meet with and interview clients.
+Social workers interview clients to better understand their problems.
 This enables them to assess their situation and determine what needs to be done to make their lives better.
 Most social workers will also help develop goals and plans for their clients, outlining the steps that they need to take for this to happen.
 They will also help them find services and assistance that they may need.
 For instance, a family social worker trying to help a poverty stricken mother feed her children after a recent job loss may help her apply for welfare benefits, such as cash assistance, housing assistance, and food stamp benefits.
 The social worker will also help the woman take steps to find employment, so she can work toward becoming more self-sufficient.

-Social workers are often employed by government agencies, at the local, state and federal levels, for instance.
-They also work in medical hospitals, psychiatric hospitals, mental health clinics, child welfare agencies, assisted living home, and schools, among other facilities.
+Social workers are most frequently employed by government agencies, at the local, state and federal levels.
+They also work in medical hospitals, psychiatric hospitals, mental health clinics, child welfare agencies, assisted living home, and schools.

 Typically, most individuals pursuing social work careers will usually start by completing bachelor’s degrees in social work or human services.
 Most states also require social workers to be licensed as well, which involves completing a graduate degree program as well as several hours of supervised work experience.
 The exact amount of work experience required in your state may differ, but many states require social workers to complete roughly 3,000 hours of supervised fieldwork before they can become licensed.